 Bus and Coach — 15 to 56 passengers.
 Wedding guest shuttles, corporate conference transport.

-Stretch vehicles, classic limousines, and specialty rides (vintage Rolls-Royce, Bentley, etc.) are available through coordinated arrangements for weddings and events that specifically want them.
+Stretch vehicles, classic limousines, and specialty rides (vintage Rolls-Royce, Bentley, etc.) are available through coordinated arrangements for weddings and events that specifically want them — including a 20-passenger Hummer limo for prom and party formats.

 Pricing: what a fair limo service DC quote looks like